Intimacy

 Should You Keep It Secret

 Keeping masturbation private is not inherently a problem.
 Privacy should be respected even in a healthy relationship.
 However, if the guilt of "hiding it" is casting a shadow over the relationship, talking about it openly can resolve the issue.
+The core problem is not secrecy itself, but the guilt that secrecy generates.

 Tips for Communicating